miqwit/rollandgarros/README.md

 # rollandgarros

-Call this PHP script to see live, complete or upcoming Roland Garros 2015 results.
+Call this PHP script to see live, complete or upcoming Roland Garros 2015 results in command line

 ## Requirements
 PHP